UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 maximum wallclock time as other jobs.

 ## Node types

+We can only do single-node jobs, they are simply higher spec than the DSH Desktop virtual machines -- I believe the DSH Desktop machines are 4 core, 32 GB ram, whereas our HPC nodes are 16 core, 128 GB RAM (and two nodes have 80 GB A100 GPUs).

 Kathleen's compute capability comprises 192 diskless compute nodes each with two 20-core Intel Xeon Gold 6248 2.5GHz processors, 192 gigabytes of 2933MHz DDR4 RAM, and an Intel OmniPath network.